EasyCorp/EasyAdminBundle/doc/book/edit-new-configuration.rst

 Form Groups
 ...........

-This element groups one or more fields and displays them separately from the rest of the form fields.
+This element groups one or more fields using ``<fieldset>`` elements and displays them separately from the rest of the form fields.
 It's useful to create multi-column forms and to create very advanced layouts.

 .. code-block:: yaml